-Methods of finding good quantum error-correcting codes are discussed, and many example codes are presented.
-The recipe $C_2^{\perp} \subseteq C_1$, where C_1 and C_2 are classical codes, is used to obtain codes for up to 16 information quantum bits (qubits) with correction of small numbers of errors.
+Methods of finding good quantum error correcting codes are discussed, and many example codes are presented.
+The recipe $C_2^{\perp} \subseteq C_1$ , where $C_1$ and $C_2$ are classical codes, is used to obtain codes for up to 16 information qubits with correction of small numbers of errors.
 The results are tabulated.
-More efficient codes are obtained by allowing C_1 to have reduced distance, and introducing sign changes among the code words in a systematic manner.
-This systematic approach leads to single-error-correcting codes for 3, 4, and 5 information qubits with block lengths of 8, 10, and 11 qubits, respectively.
-[S1050-2947(96)07611-1]
+More efficient codes are obtained by allowing $C_1$ to have reduced distance, and introducing sign changes among the code words in a systematic manner.
+This systematic approach leads to single-error correcting codes for 3, 4 and 5 information qubits with block lengths of 8, 10 and 11 qubits respectively.

-PACS number(s): 03.65.Bz,89.70.+c,89.80.+h
+PACS numbers 03.65.Bz,89.70.+c

-Two recent papers have shown that efficient quantum error-correcting codes exist [1,2].
-A quantum errorcorrecting code is a method of storing or transmitting K bits of quantum information using n > K quantum bits (qubits) [3], in such a way that if an arbitrary subset of the n qubits undergoes arbitrary errors, the transmitted quantum information can nevertheless be recovered exactly.
+Two recent papers have shown that efficient quantum error-correcting codes exist [1, 2].
+A quantum error-correcting code is a method of storing or transmitting K bits of quantum information using n > K qubits [3], in such a way that if an arbitrary subset of the n qubits undergoes arbitrary errors, the transmitted quantum information can nevertheless be recovered exactly.
 The only condition is that the values of n and K, and the structure of the error-correcting code, place an upper limit on the number of qubits which can undergo errors before quantum information is irretrievably lost.
-In this context an "error" is any physical process which influences the quantum information but whose effect cannot be "undone" simply by applying, upon reception, a time-reversed version of the "error" process.
-In practice this will be because the errors are unpredictable (e.g., caused by unknown stray fields) or they entangle the information-bearing system with another system which is not accessible to detailed manipulation (e.g., the environment).
-The latter case, entanglement with the environment, includes as a subset relaxation processes, such as, spontaneous emission and phase decoherence.
+In this context an 'error' is any physical process which influences the quantum information but whose effect cannot be 'undone' simply by applying, upon reception, a time-reversed version of the 'error' process.
+In practice this will be because the errors are unpredictable (eg caused by unknown stray fields) or they entangle the information-bearing system with another system which is not accessible to detailed manipulation (eg the environment).
+The latter case, entanglement with the environment, includes as a subset relaxation processes such as spontaneous emission, and phase decoherence.

-A simple such error-correcting code was presented in [4], and a general method of encoding a single qubit with correction of multiple errors was presented in [5].
-More importantly, further work [1,2] derived whole classes of codes, for multiple correction of many qubits, and showed that efficient codes exist.
-The word "efficient" in this context refers to the fact that the ratio K/n, which is called the rate of the code, need not become smaller and smaller as K increases, for a given probability of error per qubit.
-However, whereas the pioneering works just mentioned established the possibility of efficient quantum error-correction, and presented the simplest codes possible, they did not address the more pragmatic issue of identifying other specific useful codes.
+A simple such error correcting code was presented in [4], and a general method of encoding a single qubit with correction of multiple errors was presented in [5].
+More importantly, further work [1, 2] derived whole classes of codes, for multiple-correction of many qubits, and showed that efficient codes exist.
+The word 'efficient' in this context refers to the fact that the ratio K/n, which is called the rate of the code, need not become smaller and smaller as K increases, for a given probability of error per qubit.
+However, whereas the pioneering works just mentioned established the possibility of efficient quantum error correction, and presented the simplest codes possible, they did not address the more pragmatic issue of identifying other specific useful codes.
 This is the subject addressed in this paper.

-It is important to identify codes for more than a single qubit, since it is known that codes involving more information can be more powerful than simple repetition of singlequbit codes.
+It is important to identify codes for more than a single qubit, since it is known that codes involving more information can be more powerful than simple repetition of single-qubit codes.
 In comparing two coding techniques, one may appear more powerful because it can encode a single qubit more efficiently.
-However, if it cannot also be applied to many qubits in an efficient way, for example, because finding a good code is too difficult, then a simpler technique for which multiple-qubit codes can can be found may end up being the better choice.
+However, if it cannot also be applied to many qubits in an efficient way, for example because finding a good code is too difficult, then a simpler technique for which multiple-qubit codes can can be found may end up being the better choice.